tobiasvonarx/iplookup/README.md

 # iplookup
 iplookup is a python program for looking up geolocation data of an ip-adress.
+It uses a Tkinter-based  GUI and [iplookup's lite database](https://lite.ip2location.com).
+The database is downloaded off the internet at initial setup and downloaded locally, as its file size is too big for committing to this repository.
+You will only require an active internet connection at initial setup and for the fetching of your personal ip-adress.
-It uses a Tkinter-based  GUI and iplookup's lite DB11 database. iplookup version 0.4 supports the following functionality:
+(optional feature). iplookup version 0.5 supports the following functionality:
 * Lookup of IPv4 and IPv6
 * Lookup of client IP-Adress
 * Lookup includes: